Archeryman.com Help for Archery Hunters

 This is extremely important.
 Of all the information here, the shot placement is the part I've had the most trouble with.
 If you make a mistake anywhere, don't make it here.
 Unlike a shotgun, the arrow must penetrate major blood vessels or both lungs to bring a deer down quickly.
 Gut shots only wound the deer and it could go miles or suffer for days and never be found.
 Shots in the spine could bring the deer down but not guaranteed.
 Shots in the front shoulder bone generally will not penetrate enough.

-The double lung shot is preferred.
+The double lung shot behind the shoulder is preferred.
 The lungs are larger than the heart and a double lung hit will most always leave a good blood trail and bring the deer down within seconds.
 You need to get a clear understanding of where the deer's lungs are.
-The only shot I take at a deer is the broadside or quartering away shot.
-Period!
+The only shot I take is the broadside or quartering away, period!
 The bone structure and heart/lung location of the deer make that shot the easiest and highest percentage.
 If you take a lower percentage shot at a deer, you'll generally be sorry.
 If you're lucky, you'll miss.
 Worse, you'll wound the deer and spend hopeless hours trying to find it.
 Then, you will have this ugly memory.

 Know your distance.
 For shots up to 18 yards, you should be fine.
 If you take a shot 25 yards away, your bow sighted in for 16-18 yards will be about 4- 6" low.
 I recommend you use marking tape (or anything easily seen) to mark 18 yards (or whatever your top pin is sighted in for) in your shooting lanes.
 You could even use a different color to mark 25 yards.
 As you draw to shoot, note the distance, use the proper pin.